webmakaka/javadev.org/website/basics/android/installation/index.md

     $ sudo mv * /opt/android-sdk/

-I do some changes to store environment variables in .bash_profile (leke as on RedHat Deistributives)
+I do some changes to store environment variables in .bash_profile (like as on RedHat Deistributives)

     $ vi ~/.bashrc